noapocalypse/apt_search/README.md

 Really basic search tool.
 String matches by sector, apt name ot technique and returns a pandas dataframe or de duplicated list depending on the request.

-Will require the install of pandas, 0.24 as its written in python 2.7. https://pandas.pydata.org/pandas-docs/stable/install.html
+Will require the install of pandas https://pandas.pydata.org/pandas-docs/stable/install.html  and also tabulate (can pip install it).

 The csv file should sit in the same folder as the python script and all should work well hopefully.